Measure microbial growth using the „OD600“

 The OD600 provides information on the growth of microorganisms such as bacteria and yeast.
 More specifically, microbial growth correlates with the number of organisms in a population and reports how it changes over time.
 Information about microbial growth is needed in a variety of biological and medical research areas:

 • Antibiotics resistance: The number of infections with multidrug-resistant pathogens and the associated deaths is increasing.
 Novel drugs or approaches must be developed in order to keep these pathogens in check.
-In the development of antibacterial regimes, OD600 measurements determine their effectiveness by evaluating the inhibition of microbial growth.
+In the development of antibacterial regimes, OD600 measurements determine the effectiveness of novel antibiotics by evaluating the inhibition of microbial growth.

 • Microbial production: Microorganisms can themselves be industrial products that are used, for example, to produce baked goods or cheese.
 However, microbes may just as well produce industrial products such as enzymes, antibiotics, vitamins, and many more.
 Both require the initial optimization of the organism including the growth characteristics.
 Once the organism and production process are established, the process needs to be monitored.
 Again, this includes the monitoring of microbial growth by OD600 to check the state of the production process.